cefriel/chimera-tutorial/README.md

 ### Notes

-- The `InferenceEnricher` block enabled in this pipeline performs a one-time inference evaluation against the schema adding the resulting triples to the graph.
-To improve performances and guarantee inference throughout the entire pipeline, it is recommended to configure the `AttachGraph` block.
+- The `InferenceEnricher` processor enabled in this pipeline performs a one-time inference evaluation against the schema adding the resulting triples to the graph.
+To improve performances and guarantee inference throughout the entire pipeline, it is recommended to configure the `AttachGraph` processor.
-- Enrichment and Inference can also be applied using the same headers to the lifting route (http://localhost:8888/chimera-demo/lift/gtfs/)
+- Enrichment and Inference can also be applied using the same headers to the lifting route (http://localhost:$PORT/chimera-demo/lift/gtfs/)